pierremrtn/state_machine_bloc/README.md

 - for child state: called each time entering the given child state

 **onChange**
-- for parent state: called each time a child state change or transit to one of its other child state.
+- for parent state: called each time a child state changes or transit to one of its other child states.
 - for child state: called each time child transit to itself and `state != nextState`.

 **onExit**